 Well, turns out there are certain states that are more amenable to owning a rental property than others.
-There are also regulations in terms of rental income that need to be adhered.
+There are also regulations in terms of rental income to which you must adhere.

 Now, I’m by no means an expert nor do I have first hand, so take this information with a grain of salt!